ulrichard/funny-bot-bitcoin/README.md

 Funny Bot for Mtgox Bitcoin Auto Transaction

+* funny-bot-bitcoin is very fresh and it's strategy is VERY idiotic,
+* funny-bot-bitcoin should just your starting point
 * You take Full responsibility for Your money and bitcoin.
 * You should understand what are you doing when you use funny-bot-bitcoin.